 - When setting the

-, the browser parses the provided string as HTML and updates the element’s content accordingly.
+innerHTML, the browser parses the provided string as HTML and updates the element’s content accordingly.
 Any existing content within the element will be replaced. - Care should be taken when using

-to prevent security vulnerabilities such as cross-site scripting (XSS) attacks.
-Avoid inserting untrusted or user-generated content directly intoinnerHTML
+innerHTMLto prevent security vulnerabilities such as cross-site scripting (XSS) attacks.
+Avoid inserting untrusted or user-generated content directly intoinnerHTMLto mitigate this risk. - Setting

-) may have unexpected behavior, so it’s generally recommended to use other methods for inserting scripts or styles dynamically.
+innerHTMLon certain elements (such as<script>or<style>) may have unexpected behavior, so it’s generally recommended to use other methods for inserting scripts or styles dynamically.

 Compatibility: